-- Explore the well-preserved Mayan ruins at ancient Tikal
+- Explore the awe-inspiring Maya ruins at ancient Tikal

 - Take a dip in Semuc Champey's stunning turquoise pools

-- Visit the unforgettable and ancient Candelaría Cenotes in the Western Highlands
+- Visit the Candelaría Cenotes in the western highlands

-- Enjoy a boat tour of stunning Lake Atitlán and its surrounding communities
+- Enjoy a boat tour of stunning Lake Atitlán and its local villages

-- Admire the Baroque architecture and fascinating church ruins in Antigua
+- Admire the colonial architecture and historic ruins in Antigua

 Welcome to Guatemala!
-You'll meet your driver at the Guatemala City international airport for a transfer to your hotel in Antigua, roughly an hour away.
-The one-time capital of Spanish colonial Guatemala, Antigua, was abandoned in the 1700s after a devastating earthquake.
-Three volcanoes dominate the landscape of this unique city, where you'll discover ornate baroque architecture, a bustling food scene, and fascinating church ruins.
+You'll meet your driver at the airport in Guatemala City for a transfer to your hotel in Antigua, roughly an hour away.
+The one-time capital of Spanish colonial Guatemala, this city was abandoned in the 1700s after a devastating earthquake.
+Three volcanoes dominate the landscape of this remarkable city, where you'll discover ornate Baroque architecture, a thriving street-food scene, and fascinating church ruins.

-Depending on your arrival details, you might like to get out and explore your surroundings.
-Visit the Church of San Francisco, Santo Domingo ruins, La Merced church and ruins, and the famous Santa Catalina Arch.
+Depending on your arrival time, you might like to get out and explore your surroundings.
+Visit 18th-century landmarks like the Church of San Francisco, Santo Domingo ruins, La Merced church and ruins, and the famous Santa Catalina Arch.
 Then stroll the Main Square and the surrounding municipality, palace, and cathedral before finding a restaurant to enjoy your first meal in Guatemala.

 Day 2: Fly to Flores, Explore Tikal

-You'll get an early start this morning for a transfer to the airport in Guatemala City, where you'll catch a short flight to Flores.
-From here, you'll meet your driver and local guide to transfer directly to the UNESCO-protected Tikal National Park.
+You'll get an early start this morning for a transfer to the airport in Guatemala City, where you'll catch a short flight north to Flores.
+Upon arrival, you'll meet your driver/guide and transfer another hour or so north to the UNESCO-listed Tikal National Park.
 The site is known for its impressive pyramids and sprawling ruins.
 It was the capital of one of the ancient Mayas' most powerful kingdoms and is currently home to the tallest pre-Columbian structure in the Americas, Temple IV (147 ft/45 m).

-Follow your expert guide through the temples and pyramids, stopping at all the significant points of interest, including Temples I, II, III, IV, and V, Lost World, Complex Q, The Great Plaza, and The Window Palace.
-After a break for lunch, you'll have additional time to explore the site on your own and watch for the resident wildlife along your way, as well.
+Follow your expert guide through the temples and pyramids, stopping at all the significant points of interest, including Temples I, II, III, IV, and V, Lost World, Complex Q, the Great Plaza, and the Window Palace.
+After a break for lunch, you'll have additional time to explore the site on your own—keep an eye out for resident wildlife like monkeys and toucans.
 When it's time, you'll return to your hotel for an afternoon of leisure.

 Day 3: B'omb'il Pek Excursion, Transfer to Cobán